Skip to main content

 Human Powered Vehicle Program (Pedal Prix)

-Pedal Prix is the racing of human-powered, three-wheel recumbent trikes as members of a team working together under race conditions.
-Pembroke has participated in Pedal Prix since its inception in 1985, with many keen and dedicated Pembroke Pedal Prix teams taking out state and national-level competitions in that time.
+Pedal Prix is the racing of human-powered, three-wheel recumbent trikes where members of a team work together under race conditions.
+Pembroke has participated in Pedal Prix since its inception in 1985, with many keen and dedicated Pembroke Pedal Prix teams taking out state and national competitions over the decades.

-Our Pedal Prix program is open to students in Year 7 – 12.
-The annual Pedal Prix series includes races in Mount Gambier, Loxton, Adelaide, Busselton (WA) and Murray Bridge.
+Our Pedal Prix Program is open to students in Years 7 to 12.
+The annual Pedal Prix series includes races at various locations around South Australia and in Busselton, Western Australia.

-Collaboration and teamwork are developed as Pedal Prix team members are encouraged to attend weekly “build” sessions throughout the year.
-At Pembroke’s Art, Science and Technology building at 3 Shipsters Road our students can conceptualise, design, build and paint their Pedal Prix cars – developing an excellent understanding of engineering and mechanics relating to vehicle performance.
+Collaboration and teamwork flow as Pedal Prix members attend weekly build sessions throughout the year inside Pembroke's cutting-edge Shipsters Road Building.
+Our students conceptualise, design, build and paint their Pedal Prix cars, developing an excellent understanding of engineering and mechanics relating to vehicle performance.

 VEX Robotics

-VEX is the largest and fastest-growing robotics competition, and currently Pembroke has the leading school team in Australia.
+VEX is recognised as the world's largest and fastest-growing robotics competition, and Pembroke consistently ranks among the best school teams on the planet.

-Robotics is a popular co-curricular activity at Pembroke that engages students’ collaboration skills and problem-solving abilities in science, technology, engineering and mathematics.
-VEX Robotics is offered to all students in Years 7 to 11 and includes the use of VEX robots, fabrication of components and programming using various programming languages.
+Robotics is a popular co-curricular activity at Pembroke that engages students’ collaboration skills and problem-solving abilities in science, technology, engineering, mathematics and more.
+VEX Robotics is offered across Years 6 to 12, with students working on VEX robots, fabrication of components and programming using various programming languages.

 FIRST Robotics

-Pembroke is the only school in South Australia with a FIRST Robotics Competition team: Team Koalafied.
+Pembroke became the only school in South Australia with a FIRST Robotics Competition team: Team Koalafied.

-Combining the excitement of sport with the rigors of science, technology and business, the FIRST Robotics competition is known as the ultimate sport for the mind.
-Middle and Senior School student participants call it “the hardest fun you’ll ever have.”
-FIRST Robotics is open to students from Years 7 to 12.
+Combining the excitement of competition with the rigours of science, technology and business, FIRST Robotics is regarded by many as the ultimate sport for the mind.
+It is open to students from Years 7 to 12, with participants describing it as 'the hardest fun you’ll ever have'.

-Under strict rules, limited time and resources, teams of students are challenged to raise funds, design a team brand, run marketing and media campaigns, hone teamwork skills, and build and program industrial-size robots to play a difficult field game against like-minded competitors.
-Volunteer professional mentors lend their time and talents to guide each team.
-Each season ends with an exciting FIRST Championship.
-Parental and family involvement is not only encouraged but is essential to the team success.
+Under strict rules, limited time and resources, teams are challenged to raise funds, design a team brand, run marketing and media campaigns, and build and program industrial-size robots to play a difficult field game against like-minded competitors.
+Volunteer mentors including old scholars lend their time and talents to guide each team, and every season ends with a thrilling FIRST Robotics Championship.